Preparing for Kitten to Come Home and Kitten Acclimation

 We recommend having a small room ready for them when you get the kitten(s) home so that they can safely acclimate and start their journey to feeling secure in their new home.

-Keeping your new kitten confined in a small room (with non-clumping/pellet/paper litter, food, and water) to adjust to the new house, new noises, and new smells is very important for a smooth transition.
+Keeping your new kitten confined in a small, warm room (with non-clumping/pellet/paper litter, ample dry food, fresh wet food, and fresh water) to adjust to the new house, new noises, and new smells is very important for a smooth transition.
 This is especially important if there are other pets in the household.
-Confining them until they are adjusted provides safety and security while getting acquainted with their new home.

 We recommend having a small room ready for them when you get the kitten(s) home so that they can safely acclimate and start their journey to feeling secure in their new home.